Data Streams

 Fetch streams

 Section titled “Fetch streams”Unidirectional QUIC streams used for FETCH responses.
-A fetch header identifies the track and range, followed by the requested objects in order.
+The stream type is 0x05 in draft-17.
+A fetch header identifies the request, followed by the requested objects in order.

 Datagrams